 His path took a pivotal turn in the mid-‘00s when Top Chef Michael Voltaggio offered him a slot as head pastry chef slot at a start-up in Los Angeles.
 His boss at the time, Frederic Monti, a renowned Master Patissier in his own right, advised Saber to turn it down.
 “He told me if I wanted to be a good pastry chef, I should stay in hotels,” he recalls.
 “He was right.
 With dining rooms, banquets and room service, there are so many possibilities.
 At restaurants, all you do is plated desserts.”

 Like Hawaii, Saber has found Orlando to be a little slice of paradise.
-“The skies, the trees, the sunsets here are so beautiful, and the perfect backdrop for my photographer wife.”
-And for himself?
+“The skies, the trees, the sunsets here are so beautiful.”
 Passionate about fishing, Saber likes to go Florida bass fishing whenever he can find the time.